Geocaching on Mackinac Island: An exhilarating state park treasure hunt

-Geocaching is a popular activity that encourages you to explore the island’s 3.8-square miles and 70-plus miles of trails.
-As an island that is 80 percent state parkland, geocaching is an activity perfect for visitors that want to experience the seemingly boundless beauty and wilderness of Mackinac Island.
+Geocaching is a popular activity that encourages you to explore Mackinac Island’s 3.8-square miles and 70-plus miles of trails.
+It’s perfect for visitors who want to experience the seemingly boundless beauty and wilderness of Mackinac Island.

 Geocaching on Mackinac Island is a technology-aided treasure hunt that takes you to iconic landmarks such as Sugar Loaf.